 Norton Children’s resumed outpatient surgery and other outpatient invasive procedures on Wednesday, May 6.
 To accommodate these patients, who are required to have a COVID-19 test before their procedure, Norton Healthcare has opened pre-procedure testing clinics.

 In addition, Norton Children’s Hospital inpatients now have the opportunity to be tested.

 The parent or guardian of pediatric emergency department patients who have symptoms consistent with COVID-19 also can choose to have the child tested.
-Test results will be returned in three to five days, and patients sent home from an emergency department will be monitored via Norton Healthcare’s new Virtual Hospital Program, where a provider will call and check on patients daily.
+You should receive results in two to three days.

 “We are doing everything within our power to keep our patients, providers, employees and the community safe,” said Steven T. Hester, M.D., MBA, division president, provider operations, and system chief medical officer, Norton Healthcare.
 “Giving more patients the choice to have a COVID-19 test is something we now have the ability to do.
 Learning a COVID-19 status enables patients and providers to determine the care path to take.
 In addition, it lets patients know if they are at risk for passing the infection on to others, so they can take additional measures to prevent transmission.”

 At all Norton Healthcare facilities, every patient will continue to have their temperature checked upon arrival and fill out a questionnaire of past travel and medical history to determine if they are high risk and need to be in isolation.
 It’s recommended all patients wear a mask when coming to a hospital, emergency department or outpatient setting for care.
 Patients who do not have a mask and show signs or symptoms of respiratory illness will be given a mask to wear.